Competition Matters 2019

-Andy Nicholls, Partner, Chapman Tripp
+Neil Anderson, Partner, Chapman Tripp

 We are rounding out the conference with a debate on the topical issue of whether market power can in fact exist in fast-moving technology markets.
 The debate will ask participants to address issues such as, whether and why competition agencies should be fighting the FAANGs, whether dominant technology companies can be displaced, whether these companies have any guarantees as to future success, or whether these markets are in such a constant state of disruption that a hands-off approach should be taken to intervention.